Collars

 1. The Shock

-Most pet owners can’t fathom causing pain to their pets.
+Most pet owners can’t fathom causing their pets pain.
 But even with the ability to control the intensity of the correction, you are still using aversive behavior modification.
-Many dog trainers choose positive reinforcement (reward) as a means of behavior modification over negative feedback.
+Many dog trainers choose positive reinforcement (reward) over negative feedback.
+The use of shock collars is banned across Europe.

 2. The Fear